 - Lewis School of Nursing & Health Professions: Nutrition

 The math placement exam is optional but strongly encouraged to assess math skills for the following majors:

 - College of Arts and Sciences: African American studies, anthropology, applied linguistics, studio art, art education, art history, interdisciplinary studies, English, film and video, French, German, geography, history, journalism, music, music management, philosophy, political science, psychology (B.A. only), religious studies, Spanish, speech, sociology and women’s studies.

 - College of Education and Human Development: Birth to five and early childhood education

-- Nursing and Health Professions: Respiratory therapy, nursing and nutrition
+- Lewis School of Nursing and Health Professions: Respiratory therapy and nursing

 - Andrew Young School of Policy Studies: Economics (B.A. only), international economics, modern languages, public policy and social work

 To register for math placement exams and view available dates and times, visit Testing.